History of London Gateway (Scratchwood) services

 The top bid for the services came from a firm called Grand Metropolitan Motorway Services, with Fortes coming second.
 Grand Metropolitan had Granada directors on board and were a sister company to Grand Metropolitan Hotels.

 The Ministry decided to discount Grand Metropolitan's bid because Granada had made significant errors at Heston.
-Meanwhile, Granada objected to the new services as Toddington was making a loss.
+Meanwhile, Granada objected to building new services as their Toddington was already making a loss.
 Fortes' building was better but had poor landscaping.
 Another firm, AVP Industries Ltd, designed a proposal but with very poor finances.

 London Gateway was opened in 1969 under the name 'Scratchwood services'.
 Fortes were unable to access the site until six months after they'd been told they could, as the land was being used to store motorway materials.

 As expected of a site crammed into an urban area, the services have a single, simple, low, box-shaped amenity building.
 Originally there was a garden in a courtyard at the centre of the services and while the garden has gone, its location can still be made out by looking at the atrium roof.
 It had a light café, with large windows and green chairs.

 Much of the building, surrounded by internal roads owing to its cramped site, has not been extended, but the large restaurant has been replaced by fast food facilities.